 From DHC’s inception, Dr. Geiger served simultaneously as the project director for both the Boston and Mound Bayou community health centers.
 Shortly thereafter, Dr. Geiger recruited others in his pursuit to establish DHC.
-Dr. John Hatch, Assistant Professor of Preventive Medicine at Tufts University, served as Director of Community Health Action.
+Dr. John Hatch, Assistant Professor of Preventive Medicine at Tufts University, was the first employee hired and served as Director of Community Health Action.
+He is credited for selecting Mound Bayou, MS, as the location for the first rural community health center in the nation.
 Dr. Andrew James, Environmental Engineer, served as Director of Environmental Improvement.

 Additionally, dedicated community leaders like Dr. L.C.
 Dorsey, most notable for her role in the development of the 500 acre Farm Co-op, Operation Headstart, and other community initiatives.
 She later rose through the ranks of DHC to succeed Dr. Geiger as the Executive Director.
 Drs.
 Aaron Shirley and Robert Smith also played a pivotal role in the early organization of DHC.